g202235408/-AI-202235408-/README.md

 # Assignment

-This is the reposiroty of assignment.
+This is the reposiroty of AI class assignment.